Why you should not buy a Fujifilm GFX 100S II

 Better price

-This has put considerable pressure on used prices for the 100S, now selling around $3,500.
-A considerable price drop of nearly 50% from its original MSRP price tag only three years ago.
+This has put considerable pressure on used prices for the 100S, now selling around $3,500—nearly 50% lower than its original MSRP price tag only three years ago.

-Fujifilm has also been slashing prices by hundreds of dollars on their excellent GF lenses, further reducing the overall investment cost of Fujifilm's GFX product line.
-For comparison, you could purchase a full-frame Canon EOS R5 with an RF 24-70 f/2.8 lens (a fantastic combo) for $5,000 new at retail, or a used medium format GFX 100S with a new GF 32-64 lens for around $5,300.
-While not a true apples-to-apples comparison, it does show how dramatically prices have fallen over the past couple of years; making digital medium format much more accessible.
+Fujifilm has also been slashing prices by hundreds of dollars on their excellent GF lenses, further reducing the overall investment of Fujifilm's GFX product line.
+For comparison, you could purchase a full-frame Canon EOS R5 with an RF 24-70mm f/2.8 lens (a fantastic combo) for $5,000 new at retail, or a used medium format GFX 100S with a new GF 32-64 lens for around $5,300.
+While not a true apples-to-apples comparison, it does show how dramatically prices have fallen for Fujifilm digital medium format cameras.

 Final thoughts